zsofi-gagyi/notTrello/README.md

 <br/>
 <br/>
 <p>This is a simple Trello clone, hosted on Azure.</p>
 <p>This version can be run locally.
 The deployed version can be found on the "deployed" branch.
-This version uses</p>
+This version uses/features</p>

+- C# with .NET Core
-- user authentication (optionally with Google) and role-based authorization with ASP.NET Core Identity, using a cookie
+- user authentication (optionally with Google) and role-based authorization with Identity, using a cookie
 - MySQL database used with EntityFramework and Automapper
 - REST* API using JWT tokens and Newtonsoft.Json.Schema
 - RazorView (and to a lesser extent, RazorPages) for HTML templating